matsengrp/olmsted/README.md

 Scroll while hovering over the tree to zoom in and out.
 Click and drag the zoomed view to pan in a traditional map-style interface.
 The alignment view on the right zooms in the vertical dimension according to the zoom status of the tree.
 The tree's leaves use pie charts to show the multiplicity (i.e. the number of downsampled and deduplicated sequences) represented by a given sequence, colored according to sampling timepoint.
+See [the schema](http://www.olmstedviz.org/schema.html) for more detailed field descriptions.

+Note that often in example data the number of sequences in a clonal family has been downsampled to build a tree (see downsampled_count, downsampling_strategy in [the schema](http://www.olmstedviz.org/schema.html)), which explains why a clonal family might be listed in the table as having a few thousand unique sequences, but upon selecting the clonal family, the corresponding tree visualization only contains 10s or 100s of sequences.

 Use the interface below the tree to configure:

 - Maximum width of the tree window with respect to the alignment window